Trees and foundations (foundation depth calculator)

 Different trees have different water demands, so it is important to also consider and identify trees on adjacent sites.

 Once you have identified your trees, you need to get the most appropriate foundation depth for your building or extension.
-For this you need the LABC Warranty Foundation Depth Calculator, which is designed to help determine the exact foundation depth required when building near trees.
+For this you may be able to use the LABC Warranty Foundation Depth Calculator, which is designed to help determine the exact foundation depth required when building near trees.

 The depth of foundation is determined by the: